 Monoclonal antibodies (MABs) are a type of biological therapy.
 They are artificially made proteins that target specific proteins on cancer cells.
 Monoclonal antibodies are a fairly new treatment for cancer.
 Doctors often use the MAB drug rituximab with chemotherapy and steroids to treat Richter’s syndrome.
 Researchers in a trial called the CHOP-OR study are looking at whether a biological therapy similar to rituximab can make CHOP chemotherapy work better.
 The new drug is called ofatumumab (Arzerra).
 The study is for people who have just been diagnosed with Richter’s syndrome.

 People taking part in the CHOP-OR trial have ofatumumab with CHOP chemotherapy to get rid of the lymphoma (called induction treatment).
 They then have more ofatumumab on its own to try to stop the lymphoma coming back (called maintenance treatment).
+This trial has now closed and we are waiting for the results.
 You can find out about trials for Richter's syndrome on our clinical trials database.

 Stem cells are very early blood cells.
 Having a stem cell transplant means you have stem cells from a donor.
 The person who donates the stem cells is usually a brother or sister.